 The amount of Housing Benefit you receive is shown on your benefit award notification letter as a weekly amount.
 Find out more about your notification letter.

 The amount you receive might be different from your weekly entitlement.
 For example, we might deduct an amount if you are repaying an overpayment.

-The amount of any Council Tax Support you are entitled to is shown on your Council Tax bill.
+The amount of any Council Tax Reduction you are entitled to is shown on your Council Tax bill.